zgreenhalge/koffing-bot/README.md

  !test
   -some built in snark

- !return
+ !kill
-  -kills the client remotely (untested ATM)
+  -kills the client remotely